Engineer1119/space-bc/working-papers/stakeholders.md

 What are their interests in MBC?
 Among all 3 focus areas: validating their work, protecting and creating jobs, minimizing liability.
 Professional and industry organizations are also interested in maximizing profit.

-## individual (subsorted by relationship to MBC) - formally licensed in related area of practice
+## individual (subsorted by relationship to MBC)
+- formally licensed in related area of practice ("licensed experts")
 - demonstrated expertise in related area of practice ("experts")
 - stated interest ("enthusiasts")